F1rst-Unicorn/stocks/manual/development/spec.md

   Pass 0 for unsetting the default location.
 If omitted this value won't be changed.

+Result: `application/json`, `Response`

+`PUT /v2/food/edit`: Edit an existing food type.

+Query parameters:

+* `id: int`: The ID of the food type to rename

+* `version: int`: The version of the food type

+* `new: String`: The name to which the food type shall be renamed

+* `expirationoffset: int`: The number of days to use as default offset for the expiration date of new items.
+If omitted, this value won't be changed.

+* `location: int`: The default location where new food items will be placed in.
+  Pass 0 for unsetting the default location.
+If omitted this value won't be changed.

 Form parameters:

 * `description: String`: The new description to set.
 If omitted this value won't